groonga/groonga/doc/source/install/cmake_options.rst

 Enables Apache Arrow support.

-You can use not only Apache Arrow IPC streaming format output but also multithreading processing that is used in :ref:`select-n-workers` and :doc:`/reference/functions/query_parallel_or` with the Apache Arrow support.
+In addition to using Apache Arrow IPC streaming format output, you can also use multithreading processing that is used in :ref:`select-n-workers` and :doc:`/reference/functions/query_parallel_or` with the Apache Arrow support.

 The default is ``off``.

-You can install Apache Arrow according to `the official installation procedure <https://arrow.apache.org/install/>`_.
+You can install Apache Arrow following to `the official installation procedure <https://arrow.apache.org/install/>`_.

 Here is an example of enabling the Apache Arrow support::